Randy Arozarena Preview, Player Props: Rays vs. Guardians

 - Guardians pitchers combine to allow 142 home runs (1.1 per game), the third-fewest in the league.

-- His last time out came on Wednesday, July 5 against the Atlanta Braves, when the right-hander tossed 4 1/3 innings, surrendering five earned runs while allowing 11 hits.
+- In his last time out on Saturday against the Toronto Blue Jays, the lefty tossed four innings, giving up five earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.